infoweb-internet-solutions/yii2-cms/README.md

 ];
 ```

-And your common parameters as follows:
+and your common parameters as follows:

 ```php
 return [